SparkPost/support-docs/content/docs/my-account-and-profile/sso.md

 ---
 lastUpdated: "01/25/2022"
 title: "Single Sign-On (SSO)"
-description: "Single Sign-On (SSO)"
+description: "How to enable Single Sign-On (SSO) in SparkPost."
 ---

 Single sign-on (SSO) allows you login to your account using your company's preffered identify provider.
 You can enable SSO through any provider that supports SAML.
-You can also set up [SCIM user provisioning through OKTA](https://www.sparkpost.com/docs/my-account-and-profile/scim/).
+You can also set up [SCIM user provisioning through OKTA](https://support.sparkpost.com/docs/my-account-and-profile/scim/).

-Check this [article](https://www.sparkpost.com/docs/faq/difference-between-starter-and-premier/) to verify that your account's plan level supports SSO.
+Check this [article](https://support.sparkpost.com/docs/faq/difference-between-starter-and-premier/) to verify that your account's plan level supports SSO.

 ## Enable Single Sign-On